 The Anthropologie Leaf Wreath Hack

 Below are photos of both of the wreaths.
-Mine is on the left and it cost about $48 to make.
+Mine is on the left and it costs about $48 to make.
 The one from Anthropologie on the right cost $248.

 What do you think?
 I think I created the essence of the Anthropologie wreath, but I softened it up just a bit with the fabric leaves.

 How to Make a Metal and Fall Leaf Wreath

 - one – I found all of my supplies online.
 You need a glue gun, grapevine wreath, and assorted acrylic paint colors (I used cream, orange, copper, and light brown paint).
 I used one package of these leaves and metal flowers you can find here and here.

 - two – The first step is to paint the grapevine wreath with cream paint.
 This is optional but I love how it turned out.

 - three – Using your glue gun, add the leaves all the way around the wreath.
 Be sure to glue them in the same direction.